 Soil and Water

-We are one of 16 study sites across Europe for this EU-funded project.
-The project will test soil management practices intended to increase farm business profitability, while also delivering environmental benefits.
-Our local farmer network helps to set the research agenda to ensure that the research is relevant to their interests and needs.
+Home (soilcare-project.eu) We were one of 16 study sites across Europe for this EU-funded project which concluded in 2021.
+The project tested soil management practices intended to increase farm business profitability, while also delivering environmental benefits.
+Our local farmer network helped to set the research agenda to ensure that the research was relevant to their interests and needs.

-We have been using soil moisture sensors to help us understand how the data generated might inform decisions about timing of management practices such as mole ploughing and sub-soiling at different depths in the soil profile.
-A PDF of this work is available here.
+Soil-Moisture-and-Management.pdf (allertontrust.org.uk) We have been using soil moisture sensors to help us understand how the data generated might inform decisions about timing of management practices such as mole ploughing and sub-soiling at different depths in the soil profile to avoid unnecessary soil degradation.

 (PDF) Mitigation Options for Phosphorus and Sediment (MOPS): Reducing Pollution in Runoff from Arable Fields. (researchgate.net) We have undertaken extensive trials under the Mitigation Options for Phosphorous and Sediment Projects (MOPS) to determine the best means of reducing both soil and phosphorous pollution of rural watercourses.